tryton/tryton/doc/index.rst

   purchase request.

 The internal packings and purchase requests are created by schedulers with respect to stock levels and existing packings and requests.
+The stock levels are computed between the next two supply dates.
+If the stock level of a product without order point on the given warehouse is below zero, a purchase request is also created.